daw-dev/semasia/README.md

 ### Rust Parser Generators

+The following are rust parser generators - same category as this tool - so they all have some features in common:

+- bottom up parsing
+- semantic actions are called during parsing

 | Feature                | This Tool                                                  | LALRPOP                              | grmtools (lrpar)                          | Pomelo                           |
 |------------------------|------------------------------------------------------------|--------------------------------------|-------------------------------------------|----------------------------------|
 | Philosophy             | Use rust type system and module system to define a grammar | Rust version of bison                | Bison-compatible parser generator in rust | Rust version of lemon            |